 We all have different preferences when it comes to how we like information to be presented.
 Some people love to relax with a good book, whereas others prefer to stick on a boxset.
 Some people like to watch the news at ten, others prefer to pop the radio on during their morning commute, while some people still religiously read their daily newspaper.

 Online content is the same.
 Some people will always prefer written articles and email newsletters whereas others will prefer to watch YouTube videos.
-Find out what your audience prefers before you focus all your attention on creating one type of content.
-Alternatively, present your best content in a variety of formats rather than limiting yourself to one.
+Present your best content in a variety of formats rather than limiting yourself to one.

 You’re reading this article